bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 asks me to set a flag`` and ``Email me when someone sets a flag I asked for``.
 These define how you want to receive bugmail with regards to flags.
-Their use is quite straightforward; enable the checkboxes if you want Bugzilla to send you mail under either of the above conditions.
+Their use is quite
+straightforward: enable the checkboxes if you want Bugzilla to send you mail under either of the above conditions.

 If you'd like to set your bugmail to something besides